GeraldNamgal/web-prog-hw3-2018/README.md

 Web Programming with Python and JavaScript

+My file and folder hierarchy follows closely with the standard Django project, i.e., templates are in the Templates folder, css files are in the static folder, etc. I made my own classes called Cart and OrderGetter which are located in cart.py and orderGetter.py respectively.
+I didn't create any additional apps besides "orders".

 To run my program, navigate to the "project3" folder of my files.
 Then run "winpty python manage.py runserver" in the command line if you have Windows.
 Run just "python manage.py runserver" if that doesn't work or if you have another